pvdabbeele/plugg-ansible/README.md

 - webservers: Apache2 (httpd), Nginx

 ## prerequisites
-- RHEL 8
+- RHEL (preferably 8)
-- Ansible 2.12 or higher
+- Ansible (preferably 2.12 or higher)
 - an Ansible service account with authorized ssh login
-- Vaultwarden 2023 or equivalent (with: community.general.bitwarden installed)
+- Vaultwarden with *community.general.bitwarden* installed
-- an inventory
+- an inventory, something like this would be lovely:
 ```yml
 [applications]
 my_app.local